curso-r/kuber/README.md

 - Minor 0.2.0
   - [X] Ability to change bucket and image names
-  - [ ] Functions for deleting cluster, bucket and image
   - [X] README.md
   - [X] Better names for the functions
   - [X] Cleaner exec.R template